Step-by-Step Guide to the EB-2 NIW Application Process with Our Business Plan Writers & Personal Statement Support Services.

 • Yes — and we often do.
 If your initial application was rejected or received an RFE, we can help strengthen the business plan and personal statement to address weak points in the original submission.

-• No. We don’t file petitions or offer legal advice — we specialize in the business and narrative documentation that supports your case.
+• We don’t offer legal advice — we specialize in the business plan and narrative documentation that supports your case.
+However, we help with the narration for your EB2-NIW petition cover letter.

 • Our standard turnaround is 10–14 business days.